 Nineteen Percent Grey

 When we expose a new image, our camera’s light meter calibrates the exposure based off a reading of the average of light and dark values – 18% grey.
 18% grey is a neutral midtone; exposing to this average creates a balance between shadows and highlights in most scenes.
-In this show, four students show their work in Nineteen Percent Grey.
-A slight deviation from this mechanical mean would record more light in a given scene; 19% grey implies an overexposure.
+In this show, four Darkroom II students show their work in Nineteen Percent Grey.
+A slight deviation from the camera’s mechanical mean would record more light in the scene; 19% grey implies an overexposure.
 This 1% difference represents the unpredictable and imperceptible subjectivity within the act of looking.
-Through the works of Darkroom II students, this exhibition invites us to examine how we perceive and interact with the world, both on the surface and in its deeper layers.
+This exhibition invites us to examine how we perceive and interact with the world, both on the surface and in its deeper layers.

 Holding onto the possibilities of magic, Kaylee Pickup explores the unsettling realm of the strange, eerie, and whimsical.
 Exploring the intersections between the uncanny and the familiar, hers is a dreamlike world where the boundaries between the real and the imagined blur, leaving us questioning the nature of what we see.

 Attempting the impossible, Nate Bingier’s meta-experiments materialize light as its own subject.
-Using camera-less techniques of light interacting with different surfaces and layers of double exposures, he considers the texture of light itself and the imperceptible particles that create it.
-Nate’s analog explorations in the darkroom interrogate the invisible forces that shape our sensory perceptions.
+Projecting light through layers of analog objects and films, he considers the texture of light itself and the imperceptible particles that create it.
+Using camera-less techniques of light interacting with different surfaces, Nate’s analog explorations in the darkroom interrogate the invisible forces that shape our sensory perceptions.

 Revealing the intricate dance of daily journeys through public transportation systems, Liza Smith captures the essence of urban commuting.
 Her series of shoes, street crossings, and railways are an expansive look at transit of all forms.
 Joining the flow of commuter movement, Liza intercepts each moment to create a record of these fleeting and urgent rhythms.